Use high-quality, soft, fresh Mozzarella (the kind packed in water in the refrigerated section of the grocery store).

 Note that Trader Joe's makes an excellent bottled cooked red pepper that can be used as a shortcut to the above step.

 2 Grill the eggplants: Heat a grill or grill pan until very hot.
 Cut the eggplants into 1/2-inch slices and lay out flat on a large flat surface such as a baking pan.
-Brush the slices on both sides with the peanut oil, and sprinkle with salt.
+Brush the slices on both sides with olive oil, and sprinkle with salt.

 3 Blanch the parsley: While the eggplant is grilling, soften the parsley by blanching it in boiling water for 5 to 10 seconds.
 Remove, cool under cold water, drain.

 4 Build the terrine: Line a terrine mold (loaf pan) with plastic wrap.
 Arrange a layer of eggplant in the bottom of the mold and top it with about a third each of the red pepper pieces, parsley, and cheese.